Pulled Apart - Part VI: A simple download manager

 Final Thoughts

-I want to point out an article by Andrew Pociu who wrote a fantastic article on building a download manager which inspired a lot of my code.
+I want to point out an article by Andrew Pociu, who wrote an excellent guide on building a download manager that inspired much of my code.

-In the end changing to HttpWebRequest was a much better idea, but this is an area where I am still finding new types of errors and trying to put in error handling to cope with the WIDE variety of errors you can get on the web.
+In the end, switching to HttpWebRequest was a much better decision—but this is an area where new error types still emerge, and robust error handling remains a challenge given the wide variety of issues that can arise on the web.